Interior design students:

 Before your design work can grace the pages of your favorite design magazines, there are a lot of ladders you’re going to have to climb.
 And, obviously, the only place one can begin climbing is on the bottom rung, which is also known as...

 An interior design internship.

 Just because most interns work for free does not mean established designers are willing to welcome any stranger off the street into their studio who claims to have an “eye for design.”
-I'm sorry if that bursts your bubble, but landing a good internship, one where you’ll actually learn something, just isn’t that easy to find.
+Landing a good internship, one where you’ll actually learn something, just isn’t that easy to find.

 However, if you walk into your interview with confidence and a heads-up understanding of what your interviewer may ask, you’ll increase your odds of landing that dream interior design internship you’ve longed to have.

 What questions should you expect to receive during your internship interview?

 I’ve invited three highly-respected interior designers to share their insights on what they look for in a quality intern.
 Each gave me completely different responses, and all of their advice is absolutely priceless.
 I thank them all -- and you should, too -- for their willingness to share what are, typically, heavily guarded trade secrets.
 So take notes!

 “A few of the key questions I ask to judge the seriousness of their work are: Why do you want to work in this industry?
 What can you contribute that no one else can?”